mirror/dd-wrt/src/router/frr/doc/developer/workflow.rst

    `Check <https://github.com/FRRouting/frr/tree/master/.github/commitlint.config.js>`_ all
    the supported subsystems.

-- Commit messages must start with a capital letter
 - Commit messages must not end with a period ``.``

 Why was my pull request closed?